-Figure 3.7.
-Seven story reinforced concrete frame.
-Mean annual frequency of exceedance versus maximum interstory drift. (a) Scalar-based and vector-based drift hazard curves for the Characteristic Event hazard; and (b) Scalar-based and vector-based drift hazard curves for the Van Nuys hazard.
+Fig. 3.7 Seven-story reinforced concrete frame.
+Mean annual frequency of exceedance versus maximum interstory drift. (a) Scalar-based and vector-based drift hazard curves for characteristic-event hazard and (b) scalar-based and vector-based drift hazard curves for Van Nuys hazard.

 This same procedure was repeated for the 15 generic frames considered.
 The drift hazard curves look similar to those of Figure 3.7.
-In order to present the results in a concise way, two important
+In order to present the results in a concise way, two important values for each structure are considered: the annual rate of exceeding 10% maximum interstory drift ratio (this amount of drift could be interpreted to indicate collapse of the structure), and the drift that has a 10% chance of being exceeded in 50 years (i.e., the drift level z such that